Abu Simbel: Assembling of the project team

-Having already successfully relocated the Temple of Kalabsha the German construction company Hochtief, was appointed to lead the team of contractors, which was called “Joint Venture Abu Simbel” (JVAS).
+Having already successfully relocated the Temple of Kalabsha, the German construction company Hochtief was appointed to lead the team of contractors, which was called “Joint Venture Abu Simbel” (JVAS).
 Walter Jurecha was appointed project manager, with Carl Theodar Mackel in charge of site activities.
-Joining Hochtief in the joint venture were the Egyptian firm Atlas, the French construction company Grands Travaux de Marseille, the Italian civil construction company Impresit-Girola-Lodigiani (Impregilo) and from Sweden Skånska cementgjuteriet (Skanska) and Svenska Entreprenad AB (Sentab).
+Joining Hochtief in the joint venture were the Egyptian firm Atlas, the French construction company Grands Travaux de Marseille, the Italian civil construction company Impressit-Girola-Lodigiani (Impregilo) and from Sweden Skånska cementgjuteriet (Skanska) and Svenska Entreprenad AB (Sentab).
 The evolvement of Swedish companies in JVAS led to orders being given to Atlas Copco (to supply pneumatic powered drilling equipment) and Sandvik AB (to develop and manufacture the required saws).

-VBB led by Karl Fredrick Ward (as the project’s head engineer) was retained as the project’s consulting engineers and architects.
+VBB led by Karl Fredrick Ward (as the project's head engineer) was retained as the project's consulting engineers and architects.
 Their involvement was to last for approximately 10 years.

 The actual cutting and a reassembly of the temples was entrusted to the Impreglio, who intended to employ marmisti (stone cutters) who had learnt their trade cutting marble in the Carrara quarries to undertake the actual cutting.
 Two international committees containing archaeologists, architects and engineers provided technical advice to the joint venture, while the Egyptian government interests was represented on site by their own resident engineer who was supported by archaeologists from the Department of Antiquities.
 By the spring of 1964 approximately 1,000 people were being employed by the project at Abu Simbel.
 For the first year of the project they lived in houseboats, tents and huts until by 1965 a proper construction village could be established, complete with a mosque, cafeteria, cinema, sports facilities and a swimming pool.
 As there was no school, children were taught by correspondence.
 Supplies and equipment from Cairo took four to six weeks to reach the site, while it took five months from Europe.